oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 - (F) The user authenticates to the Authorization Server before granting authorization.
 - (G) The Authorization Server issues tokens or grants authorization to the initiating device, which is under the attacker's control, to access the user's resources.
 The attacker gains access to the resources and possibly any authorization artifacts like access and refresh tokens.

-## Client Transferred Pattern
+## Backchannel Transferred Session Pattern
-In the client transferred pattern, the client instructs the authorization server to authenticate the user and obtain authorization for an action.
-This may happen as a result of user interaction with the initiating device, but may also be triggered without the users direct interaction with the initiating device, resulting in an authorization request presented to the user without context of why or who triggered the request.
+In the backchannel transferred session pattern, the client requests the authorization server to authenticate the user and obtain authorization for an action.
+This may happen as a result of user interaction with the Initiating Device, but may also be triggered without the users direct interaction with the Initiating Device, resulting in an authorization request presented to the user without context of why or who triggered the request.

 Attackers exploit this lack of context by using social engineering techniques to prime the user for an authorization request and thereby trick them into granting authorization.
-The social engineering techniques range in sophistication from messages misrepresenting the reason for receiving an authorization request to triggering a large volume of requests at an inconvenient time for the user, in the hope that the user will grant authorization to make the requests stop.
+The social engineering techniques range in sophistication from messages misrepresenting the reason for receiving an authorization request, to triggering a large volume of requests at an inconvenient time for the user, in the hope that the user will grant authorization to make the requests stop.
 The figure below shows an example of such an attack.

 ~~~ ascii-art
                               (C) Backchannel Authorization